Freedom of movement

 Malta

-Asylum applicants residing in open centres enjoy freedom of movement around the island(s).
+Asylum applicants are free to move and reside in any part of the country.
 All persons living in an open centre are required to regularly confirm residence through signing in three times per week.
 These signing procedures also confirm eligibility for the per diem (see Forms and Levels of Material Reception Conditions) and to ensure the continued right to reside in the centre.
 Residents who are employed, and who, therefore, might be unable to sign three times a week, are not given the per diem for as long as they fail to sign.

 Malta does not operate any dispersal scheme, since residence in open centres remains voluntary.
 Nonetheless, placement in a particular open centre generally implies a limited possibility to change centre, although such decisions could be taken on a case-by-case basis.
 Moreover, legislation foresees that transfers of applicants from one accommodation facility to another shall take place only when necessary, and applicants shall be provided with the possibility of informing their legal advisers of the transfer and of their new address.[2]
 Beyond individual situations, movement between centres is sometimes affected by space considerations.
 Asylum applicants might be moved from one centre to another in order to maintain security and order within particular centres.